codedthrillers/volume1/0103theAlternative.md

 }
 ```

-Everything was fine, until two new conditions arose.
-That ment, that the allready proven working pattern could be resused.
-So, it became:
+Everything was fine.
+That ment, that the allready proven working pattern could be resused by others:

 ```cs
 bool isHandeled = false;